 Pain medication

-Feeding assistance may be needed if the bird is unable to eat on their own.
+May be needed if the bird is unable to eat on their own.
+Provide soft foods until the new layer of keratin underneath hardens

-If only the cornified integument of the beak is damaged
+If only the top hardened layer of the beak is damaged

-It can often be glued back into position using epoxy resin glue, super glue, or bone cement (cyanomethylacrylate)
+It can sometimes be glued back into position (epoxy resin glue, super glue, or bone cement) or covered with dental acrylic

 In areas where roosters (who are not in the same flock) may encounter one another, line with polyurethane roof panels, window screen, or alternative soft or solid materials which prevent beaks from getting caught in any holes.